Planning and building

 Telephone the duty planner

-Our duty planner is available between 9am to 11.30am Tuesday to Thursday, except bank holidays.
-Our customer contact centre will put you through to our duty planner
+Our duty planner is available between 9am to 11.30am Tuesday and Wednesday, except bank holidays.
+Our customer contact centre will request details about your enquiry and, where possible, will assist.
+They will only put you through to our duty planner service when necessary.

-If the duty planner is busy leave a voicemail message including your name, telephone number, short details of what you wish to discuss, and the address to which this relates and we will call you within 24 hours.
+Please leave a voicemail message on the duty planner line including your name, telephone number, short details of what you wish to discuss, and the address to which this relates.
+You will receive a call back within 24 hours.
 Failure to leave sufficient information may result in no call back.

 - Call 01992 564000